wdi-sf-march-2014/notes/ModelsInRails/rails_models.md

 ## Validation

 One other great feature of models is validation.
 Very often you need to have some validation on your data.
 For example, in our todo app, we may want to validate that the title and the description are present.
 We could also validate the length of the input using max and min.
-Here is a simple validation on the todo model (Flie located here: ```app/models/todo.rb```):
+Here is a simple validation on the todo model (File located here: ```app/models/todo.rb```):

 ```
 class Todo < ActiveRecord::Base